Starloader-project/brachyura/README.md

+Jetbrains runtime PSA: The jetbrains runtime is known to cause test failures while compiling slbrachyura.
+Either use a different JDK for compilation or use `build.bash` and then `./offline-build.bash` for compilation.
+However the Jetbrains runtime will NOT be able to run brachyura for most minecraft-related projects, will work fine with galimulator however due to starplane using sl-deobf for remapping and thus it does not use Tiny-Remapper where the error occurs.

 # Starloader's Brachyura

 Brachyura is a WIP build tool with a strong focus on minecraft mods.
 Buildscripts are written in java.